djangulo/go-espeak/examples/demo/README.md

 This is a website demo for `go-espeak`.

-There is a live version running in <a target="_blank" rel="noopener noreferrer" href="https://go-espeak-demo.djangulo.com">https://go-espeak-demo.djangulo.com</a>.
+There is a live version running at <a target="_blank" rel="noopener noreferrer" href="https://go-espeak-demo.djangulo.com">https://go-espeak-demo.djangulo.com</a>.

 `.wav` files get created and saved under `static/audio` and played instantly.

-Any `.wav` older than 2 seconds gets removed.
+Any `.wav` older than 1 seconds gets removed.

 ## Usage